UIBK-DPS-DC/Cirrina-UseCases/video-surveillance/README.md

 ## Contents

 - `csml`: Contains the CSM description files, describing the Cirrina video surveillance use case.
+Also contains a basic service implementations JSON file and instructions on how to run the Cirrina version of the use case.
 - `experiment`: Contains [Ansible](https://www.ansible.com/) playbooks used to configure nodes for the video surveillance use case on the [Grid`5000](https://www.grid5000.fr/w/Grid5000:Home) testbed.
 Contains different playbooks for both the Cirrina and Sonataflow versions of the video surveillance use case.
 Also contains python scripts to conveniently